chrizree/LANTurtleQuickCredsVariant/README.md

 - Being a bit more consistent when it comes to the if statements used (some are double square brackets, some not, some semicolon missing before "then"...), bash provides a more modern way than just using single brackets

-- Changed the script so that it supports both Turtles with orange/amber and yellow LEDs (don't have a Turtle with a yellow LED, so not tested and verified)
+- Changed the script so that it supports both Turtles with orange/amber and yellow LEDs.
+LED "yellow" is at least used on older version of the LAN Turtle firmware, if you do a factory reset with recovery firmware (version 5), then yellow is the LED used.
+When upgrading to 6.2 (latest as of Feb 2021), then it changes to orange/amber

 - Since the latest versions of Responder are larger in size, the archive has also gotten bigger.
 Because of that the zip is downloaded to /tmp first which has more storage, then removing exe files not needed and after that moving Responder to the correct location under /etc/turtle